The Myth of Tsutomu Miyazaki's Hands

 Perhaps due to the language barrier or a severe case of Broken Telephone, this belief is only really present in the western world.
 Over in Japan where Miyazaki's crimes took place, his hands are not a notable topic of conversation and this supposed image of his deformity doesn't appear in localized search results.

 As expected, information about Miyazaki's life and crimes is much easier to find in the east.
-In the west, we only mostly limited to the basics which have been passed between languages, just one of the reasons debunking this belief is difficult.
+In the west, we are mostly limited to the basics which have been passed between languages, just one of the reasons debunking this belief is difficult.